-(a) Subject to Sections 7 and 8 of this Act, all government agencies shall upload on their websites, which shall be regularly updated every three (3) months, all the steps, negotiations and key government positions pertaining to definite propositions of the government, as well as the contents of the contract, agreement or treaty in the following transactions involving public interest:

-(1) Compromise agreements entered into by a government agency with any person or entity involving any waiver of its rights or claims;

-(2) Private sector participation agreements or contracts in infrastructure and development projects under Republic Act No. 6957, as amended by Republic Act No. 7718, authorizing the financing, construction, operation and maintenance of infrastructure projects;

-(3) Procurement contracts entered into by a government agency;

-24 (4) Construction or concession agreements or contracts entered into by a government 25 agency with any domestic or foreign person or entity;

-(5) Loans, grants, development assistance, technical assistance and programs entered into by a government agency with official bilateral or multilateral agencies, as well as with private aid agencies or institutions;

-(6) Loans from domestic and foreign financial institutions;

-2 (7) Guarantees given by any government agency to government-owned or -controlled 3 corporations and to private corporations, persons or entities;

-(8) Public funding extended to any private entity;

-5 (9) Bilateral or multilateral agreements and treaties in defense, trade, economic 6 partnership, investments, cooperation and similar binding commitments; or

-7 (10) Licenses, permits or agreements given by any government agency to any person or 8 entity for the extraction and/or utilization of natural resources.
+- (a) Subject to Sections 7 and 8 of this Act, all government agencies shall upload on their websites, which shall be regularly updated every fifteen (15) days, all the steps, negotiations and key government positions pertaining to definite propositions of the government, as well as the contents of the contract, agreement or treaty in the following transactions involving public interest: - (1) Compromise agreements entered into by a government agency with any person or entity involving any waiver of its rights or claims; - (2) Private sector participation agreements or contracts in infrastructure and development projects under Republic Act No. 6957, as amended by Republic Act No. 7718, authorizing the financing, construction, operation and maintenance of infrastructure projects; - (3) Procurement contracts entered into by a government agency; - (4) Construction or concession agreements or contracts entered into by a government agency with any domestic or foreign person or entity; - (5) Loans, grants, development assistance, technical assistance and programs entered into by a government agency with official bilateral or multilateral agencies, as well as with private aid agencies or institutions; - (6) Loans from domestic and foreign financial institutions; - (7) Guarantees given by any government agency to government-owned or controlled corporations and to private corporations, persons or entities; - (8) Public funding extended to any private entity; - (9) Bilateral or multilateral agreements and treaties in defense, trade, economic partnership, investments, cooperation and similar binding commitments; or - (10) Licenses, permits or agreements given by any government agency to any person or entity for the extraction and/or utilization of natural resources.

-9 A summary list of the foregoing information uploaded in the website shall be posted in 10 the bulletin boards of the concerned government agency.
+A summary list of the foregoing information uploaded in the website shall be posted in the bulletin boards of the concerned government agency.

-12 (b) The information uploaded in the website under letter (a) of this Section may be 13 withdrawn after a period of three (3) years from the time of uploading: Provided, That an 14 abstract of the information withdrawn shall remain uploaded in the website, containing a brief 15 description of the transaction and an enumeration of the information withdrawn, and indicating 16 the dates of posting and withdrawal.
+(b) The information uploaded in the website under letter (a) of this Section may be withdrawn after a period of three (3) years from the time of uploading: Provided, That an abstract of the information withdrawn shall remain uploaded in the website, containing a brief description of the transaction and an enumeration of the information withdrawn, and indicating the dates of posting and withdrawal.